Last updated:

 Although the main closure will begin in April, we are also carrying out work to reconfigure the junction of Easthampstead Road and Heathlands Road.

-This work started on Monday 17 November and is due to be completed by May 2026, with the new link road expected to be open at around the same time.
+This work started in mid-November and is due to be completed by mid-April, with the new link road expected to be open a month later.

 Between these dates, there will be potential delays to your journey through temporary traffic lights and road closures.